zmichels/CVA/README.md

-% visualize results for grains of a specific phase (ex: 'forsterite')
+%% Visualize results for grains of a specific phase (ex: 'forsterite')

 figure,